SnowyMouse/invader/README.md

   -t --tags <dir>              Use the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
-  -T --tag-space <MiB>         Override the tag space.
-This may result in
+  -T --tag-space <size>        Override the tag space.
+This may result in a map
-                               memes.
+                               that does not work with the stock games.
+You can specify the number of bytes, optionally
+                               suffixing with K (for KiB), M (for MiB), or G (for GiB), or specify in hexadecimal the number of bytes (e.g. 0x1000).
   -u --uncompressed            Do not compress the cache file.
 This is default
                                for demo, retail, and custom engines.
   -w --with-index <file>       Use an index file for the tags, ensuring the
                                map's tags are ordered in the same way.

 ```

 #### Tag patches